Patrick Russell (ice hockey): Playing career

+On 30 May 2025, Russell left the SHL after four seasons and was signed as a free agent to a one-year contract with German club, Kölner Haie of the DEL.

 International play

 Russell represented Denmark's junior national teams at the under-18 and under-20 level, where he served as a team captain.
 In 2017, he played his first World Championship with the men's national team.